 When Florida licenses a lawyer, that lawyer is entitled to practice in almost any area of law, with or without experience.
 Most law firms choose to practice in a wide variety of legal fields from contract law to criminal defense to disputing the validity of someone’s will.
 At Abrahamson & Uiterwyk, we reject this philosophy of practice.
 We practice in one and only one field on law – personal injury law – all day, every day.
 We have won hundreds of millions of dollars in compensation for over 20,000 personal injury victims who were in much the same position as you are.

-Our 10 attorneys enjoy over a century’s worth of combined personal injury law experience, and are supported by several dozen professional legal staff.
+Our attorneys enjoy over a century’s worth of combined personal injury law experience, and are supported by a robust, professional legal staff.
 We focus on aggressive representation designed to pursue the quickest possible settlement of your claim with full compensation.
 Nevertheless, if a lawsuit becomes necessary, our trial attorneys are so good that other law firms hire them for their own cases.

 A Few of Our Practice Areas